 A Framework of Order Is Needed

-As we march for life all over the country, let us remember that our efforts need a framework of order that gives them support.
+Let us therefore remember that our pro-life efforts need a framework of order that gives them support.
 The unborn child needs a bulwark of order as a defense against a hostile culture.
-Once born, the child needs order, which is the first need of the soul.
-We need a social order since without this order there can be no freedom, justice, law or virtue.

 When disorder rules, all can be justified in the name of an unbridled license to do whatever one wants.
 Every restraint is thrown off and a culture of death becomes possible.
 Our goal must not only be an offensive against this culture of death, but also a return to order.
-We need to go back to the core.
-With the help of God and the Blessed Mother, such a return is not only necessary but possible.
-Let us march and pray so that we, like the prodigal son, may soon return to the Father’s house.
+We need to go back to that vital core.
+With the help of God, such a return is not only necessary but possible.
+Let us redouble our efforts and pray so that we, like the prodigal son, may soon return to the Father’s house.